 High-Quality science education provides the foundations for understanding the world through biology, chemistry and physics.
 Science has changed our lives and is vital to the world's prosperity.
 Children will be taught essential aspects of the knowledge, methods, processes and uses of science.

-At Thorpe Lea we want the children to develop a sense of excitiment and curiosity about natural phenomena when learning about science.
-We encourage them to understand how science can be used to explain what is occuring, predict how things will behave, and analyse causes.
+At Thorpe Lea we want the children to develop a sense of excitement and curiosity about natural phenomena when learning about science.
+We encourage them to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.

 The National Curriculum for science aims to ensure that all pupils:

-The new curriculum for science is less prescriptive and allows us to teach science in a creative cross curricular way.
-Curiosity and creativitiy have been included in our school values, so this means that the children will focus on these values when learning.
+The new curriculum for science is less prescriptive and allows us to teach science in a creative cross-curricular way.
+Curiosity and creativity have been included in our school values, so this means that the children will focus on these values when learning.
 There is also more of an emphasis on the natural environment too with the new curriculum.